Samsung/ONE/docs/runtime/core.md

 #### 3. Linearization (Linear Executor Only)

 Linearization means sorting operations in a topological order.
 It saves execution time since it is not needed to resolve next available operations after every operation at execution time.

-Also it makes plans for tensor memory.
+It also makes plans for tensor memory.
 It can save some memory space by reusing other operands' space that does not overlap lifetime.
-Also all allocations are done at compile time (after [4.
-Kernel Generation](#4.-kernel-generation)) which saves execution time.
+All allocations are done at compile time (after [4.
+Kernel Generation](#4.-kernel-generation)) which saves execution time too.

 #### 4. Kernel Generation

+'kernel' here means an implementation of actual calculation of an operation.

 A backend is assigned for each operation.
-In this phase kernels for each operation are generated.
+In this phase, a kernel for each operation is generated.

+Let's say we have some functions written in a certain programming language.
+Then its compiler compiles each function into a chunk of assembly.
+Here 'function' is like 'operation' and 'assembly' is like 'kernel'.

 #### 5. Create Executor